Pistos/styleguide/ruby-style.md

 * If you must add "global" methods, add them to Kernel (if you have to) and make them private.

+* Avoid usage of private and protected.
+Test your code well, instead.

 * Avoid alias when alias_method will do.

 * Write for Ruby 2.0+, except when required to maintain legacy code.